-This opinion is rendered only to you, and is solely for your use in connection with the issuance of common stock by the Company pursuant to the Registration Statement.
-This opinion may not be relied upon by you for any other purpose, or furnished to, quoted to or relied upon by any other person, firm or corporation, for any purpose, without our prior written consent.
-We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the use of our name in the Tax Section of the Registration Statement.
-In giving such consent, we do not thereby admit that we are in the category of persons whose consent is required under Section 7 of the Securities Act of 1933, as amended.
+We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the reference to us with respect to this opinion under the heading "Legal Matters" in the prospectus which is a part of such Registration Statement.
+In giving such consent, we do not thereby admit that we are in the category of persons whose consent is required under Section 7 of the Securities Act.